milenagongra-svg/dbt-databricks-academy/README.md

-Here is the executive summary in English, ready to paste directly into your GitHub README.md:

 📌 Executive Summary
 End-to-end data architecture and modeling solution developed for Adventure Works, transforming raw transactional data into a production-ready Business Intelligence environment using dbt and Power BI.